 However, there are three main reasons why transporters are still unwilling to perform the removal of hazardous waste to Mars in 2020:

 What differentiates pyrolysis from current practices is that the dissolution of solid waste is carried out at a high temperature in an atmosphere of inert gases--but without oxygen.
-The process, therefore, involves a reduction in temperatures and emission levels of certain air pollutants resulting from combustion operations.
+The process therefore involves a reduction in temperatures and emission levels of certain air pollutants resulting from combustion operations.

 It is important to point out that the energy generated either by gasification or by the pyrolysis is not 100% renewable.
 Indeed, it releases carbon dioxide from:

 The anaerobic digestion process can be used to generate energy from organic waste.
 This waste includes food and animal products, for example.
-This material is decomposed into biogas and fertilizer in an oxygen-free container.
+This waste is decomposed into biogas and fertilizer in an oxygen-free container.

 This approach offers great potential from an energy point of view.
 By treating 5.5 million tons of waste in this way, it would be possible to create enough energy to power 164,000 households.
 Compared to other methods, this would save between 0.22 and 0.35 million tons of carbon dioxide.